Category: Uncategorized

 The Village of Crestline has the right to refuse waste materials they feel are not in compliance.

 A Comprehensive Economic Development Strategy (CEDS) is a locally-driven plan for economic development.
 The CEDS process is an effective method for coordinating economic development efforts, engaging stakeholders, and establishing a strategic guide for collaboration.
-A diverse group of local representatives from the private, public, and nonprofit sectors make up the Strategy Committee, which is responsible for developing and updating the CEDS.
+A diverse group of local representatives from the private, public, and nonprofit sectors make up the Strategy Committee, which is responsible

 The Village of Crestline contracted the Bowling Green State University (BGSU) Center for Regional Development (CRD) to act as the lead agency for the development of this first CEDS for the village.
 The CEDS process is overseen by the U.S. Economic Development Administration (EDA) and CRD is an EDA University Center.
 The CEDS process commenced with the first Strategy Committee meeting in May 2020 and concluded when the CEDS was finalized in January 2021.